What is hyper local content marketing? A guide for multi-location retailers

 Don’t forget the product

-Is hyper local marketing for you?
+Is hyper local content marketing right for your business?

 Brands who follow the approach of engaging their local staff often discover that they have untapped potential in their network of local units.
 Imagine if your company shared content to all your local storefronts in ways so that your staff could easily tweak it into their own.
 Imagine how it would make local staff feel to be trusted with this responsibility.
 As mentioned in the intro, companies that do this tend to see a growth in foot traffic as a result of an increase in their organic reach and engagement.
 They can create a meaningful personal brand experience across multiple channels – while communicating even more tactically than from their main corporate channels.
 Marketers get a new source of customer insight and whole organisations benefit from showing trust internally when it comes to communicating with customers.

 We have immense marketing powers in our local stores’ social media channels.
-Post Office helps us benefit from our local presence with a tool, that supports our local employees.
+Post Office Social helps us benefit from our local presence with a tool that supports our local employees.
 Our stores are satisfied, because it is simple and easy to use and effective too – and we are delighted because of the results, we see. – Maja Fabech, Social Media Manager, Matas

 Are you ready to unleash the slumbering marketing potential of your local units?